tomas-fryza/vhdl-course/Labs/03-segment/README.md

 ## Hex to seven-segment VHDL code

 1. Follow instructions from wiki, [create a new project in ISE](https://github.com/tomas-fryza/Digital-electronics-1/wiki) titled `hex_to_segment` for XC2C256-TQ144 CPLD device.
+Make sure the project location is `/home/lab661/Documents/your-name/Digital-electronics-1/Labs/03-segment`, ie. in YOUR local folder.

 2. Create a new source file **Project > New Source... > VHDL Module**, name it `hex_to_7seg` and copy + paste the following code template.